aditya-sengupta/photonics/papers/pl_calibration.typ

 = Choosing bases

 So far, we've worked with the assumption that we're able to work in a basis of focal-plane electric field distributions that covers all the aberrations we might be interested in.
 However, choosing such a basis isn't too easy.
 The natural basis for a photonic lantern is the LP modes; patterns that describe different solutions to the propagation equation given how large the multi-mode fiber core is relative to the wavelength of light being considered.
-Unfortunately, it's not too easy to create LP modes at the pupil plane. (fill in the rest tomorrow)
+Unfortunately, it's not too easy to create LP modes at the pupil plane.

+LP modes are patterns of light that couple into the fiber, and high-order modes don't always correlate with high-order pupil-plane phase aberrations, so they don't always respond to Zernike modes in a way that's easy for us to track.
+If we try to back-propagate the LP modes to the pupil plane and phase-unwrap them for visual coherence, we get patterns that look like this:

+#figure(image("../figures/lp_pupils.png", width: 100%))

+Note that in order to do this back-propagation, it's necessary to take complex LP modes.
+The LP modes are usually shown as being real and having odd ($sin$) or even ($cos$) angular dependence, but back-propagating the real-valued versions doesn't return anything coherent.
+It's necessary to take the usual complex combination of these: $"LP"_cos + i "LP"_sin$.

+Many of the LP mode phase screens are likely to be hard to produce with DMs and may need the SLM.
+Another disadvantage of LP modes is we only know that they're completely accurate if we know the lantern parameters accurately: specifically, we need the input fiber radius and the refractive indices of the core and cladding.
+We also need to be relatively certain that the diameter of the input beam matches the fiber's diameter well.

+Given these drawbacks, it's hard to see why LP modes are a good practical choice.
+The main reasons are that they're more strongly tied to the physics of the photonic lantern, so we can qualitatively understand their behaviour more easily.
+Further, they form a vector space, so we can take linear combinations and rely on linearly dependent (and squared) outputs.
+This makes them easy to use for the identification procedure laid out above.

+But it'd be nice if we could get at least the second property from a basis we're more familiar with.
+If we propagated the Zernike polynomials to the focal plane, we'd get a set of linearly independent electric fields we could work with.
+Unfortunately, we don't immediately have a vector space, because the mapping from Zernike phases to electric fields is nonlinear.

+For example, $x$-tilt and $y$-tilt are overall shapes in the pupil plane that cause the PSF to move in the focal plane in the $x$ and $y$ direction respectiely.
+If we added the resulting electric fields together, we wouldn't get the combined effect of putting on those amounts of $x$- and $y$-tilt in the pupil plane, i.e. a PSF at $(x, y)$; instead, we'd get two separate PSFs, at $(x, 0)$ and $(0, y)$, which would be hard to produce at the pupil plane where we can only control phase.

+However, we can work around this by applying small aberrations, where the mapping is almost linear.
+In this example, if we applied sufficiently large tilt levels that a change was detectable but sufficiently small levels so as not to separate where the two PSFs would be, we'd get a single oval-shaped PSF, which can be understood as, e.g. a combination of the initial tilts and some (I think) astigmatism terms -- more within what we can represent with Zernikes.

+For system identification, applying small pupil-plane aberrations should just give us the exact lantern matrix and not an approximation of it.
+This is because what we care about are linear combinations at the focal plane, and we only have to make the smallness assumption in order to create the pupil-plane patterns needed to make these linear combinations; once we've successfully made them, linear algebra should apply for propagation through the lantern, meaning the small-aberration assumption is no longer significant.
+Despite this, I'm worried about cross-talk and not exactly producing the electric fields that simulations claim to and that I'll find the linear algebra approach gives me an inconsistent system.
+But we've got the advantage of not having to worry about the lantern structure in this case.

+I don't think either of these choices are perfect, but since we've got a lot of redundant combined queries, we can endlessly cross-check both of them and hopefully find a reasonable-looking solution.

 = Incorporating an interaction matrix